 Upon readmission, coursework that was successfully completed before academic dismissal will be accepted assuming the coursework was completed within three years of the student returning to the program.
 However, the program reserves the right to require returning students to retake coursework that the faculty feels is essential for potential successful completion of the program.
-For the MACP program, clinical field training courses successfully completed before dismissal will be considered on a case by case basis.
-In some cases, students will be required to retake clinical field training courses.
+For the MACP program, clinical field training courses successfully completed before dismissal must be retaken upon readmission to the program.

 Coursework taken at another institution following academic dismissal and before reacceptance will not be considered for transfer credit.
 Students re-entering the program will be required to complete curriculum requirements that are in place at the time the student returns to the program.